PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/SQL_DDL1_DML.md

 __4c__ The data analyst of the municipality of Oosterhout has created a new table that contains the demographic and geographic data of five youth care clients (See Table1, and Codebook).
 Clearly, something went wrong :weary:.
 Can you identify, and subsequently fix the problem with applying appropriate SQL clauses?

-The table can downloaded as a csv.-formatted file, [here](../../Study%20Content/Business%20Intelligence/data/SQL_DDL1_exercise1.csv).
+The table can be downloaded as a csv.-formatted file, [here](../../Study%20Content/Business%20Intelligence/data/SQL_DDL1_exercise1.csv).

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Tip: Want to import and/or export the table into the PostgreSQL client, see the article <a href="(https://www.postgresqltutorial.com/import-csv-file-into-posgresql-table/">Import CSV File Into PostgreSQL Table</a>.